 Any other markings required under the Legal Metrology (Packaged Commodities) Rules, 2011 and any other statutory requirement.

+11.2 Packing

-11.2 Packing – Because of highly sharp edges the exposed metallic parts shall be packed with proper thick paper or plastic sheet, such as blister type or pouch type of packing to prevent any accidental damage of the product or injury to any human being.
+Because of highly sharp edges the exposed metallic parts shall be packed with proper thick paper or plastic sheet, such as blister type or pouch type of packing to prevent any accidental damage of the product or injury to any human being.

 11.3 BIS Certification Marking